marykdb/maryk/testmodels/README.md

 # Test Models

-The models contained in this module help by testing the implementation of the data stores.
+The models in this module are designed to help test the implementation of data stores.
+These models provide a comprehensive collection of property definitions that can be used in a variety of test scenarios across different submodules.
-These models contain all the property definitions in a variety of settings.
-It allows us to reuse these definitions in all kinds of tests in the various submodules.
+This allows for efficient and effective testing, as the same definitions can be reused across different test cases.